stompchicken/stompchicken.github.com/src/blah/connect4/index.md

      |.|.|X|X|X|X|.|     |.|.|.|.|.|.|.|     |.|.|.|.|.|.|.|
      |.|.|X|X|X|X|.|  &  |.|.|.|.|.|.|.|  =  |.|.|.|.|.|.|.|

-As you can see, we have a bit set if there is a piece with another pieces two positions to the left of it.
+We have a bit set if there is a piece with another pieces two positions to the left of it.
 Now let's do the trick again, this time with a shift of one bit: